 - Dr. Georgiana Kramer is a senior scientist at the Planetary Science Institute in Tucson, Arizona.
 She is a planetary geologist with a background in geochemistry, petrology, and remote sensing.
 She studies and maps the composition and structure of terrestrial planetary bodies; her expertise is the Moon.

 Our purpose is to ignite and celebrate aerospace ingenuity and collaboration, and its importance to our way of life.
 Our promise is to be your vital lifelong link to the aerospace community and a champion for its achievements.

 Dynetics, a wholly owned subsidiary of Leidos, provides responsive, cost-effective engineering, scientific, IT solutions to the national security, cybersecurity, space, and critical infrastructure sectors.
 Our portfolio features highly specialized technical services and a range of software and hardware products, including components, subsystems, and complex end-to-end systems.
 The company of more than 2,500 employees is based in Huntsville, Ala., and has offices throughout the U.S. For more information, visit www.dynetics.com.

-Leidos is a Fortune 500® information technology, engineering, and science solutions and services leader working to solve the world's toughest challenges in the defense, intelligence, homeland security, civil, and health markets.
+Leidos is a Fortune 500® information technology, engineering, and science solutions and services leader working to solve the world's toughest challenges in the defense, intelligence, civil, and health markets.
 The company's 36,000 employees support vital missions for government and commercial customers.
 Headquartered in Reston, Virginia, Leidos reported annual revenues of approximately $11.09 billion for the fiscal year ended January 3, 2020.
 For more information, visit www.Leidos.com